Title: Stock broker, builder, last manager/board member of Mount Moriah Cemetery

 Each of the officials of Mount Moriah Cemetery Association (the organization that founded Mount Moriah and ran the cemetery until it closed) led noteworthy lives, and through their individual life stories the history of this hallowed ground is revealed.
 Follow the links provided to see how each life story connects with the others, and learn more about the unique place entrusted to their care.

 Telling the story of the junior Jones is to tell the story of his 37 years at the helm of the cemetery he inherited.
-George Pennock Connell was the last of the Connell family to govern the place, Horatio Jones Sr. was in charge for 25 years until he died in 1966, and now the mantle fell to his son.
+George Pennock Connell was the last of the founding family to govern the place, Horatio Jones Sr. was in charge for 25 years until he died in 1966, and then the mantle fell to his son.
 (The photo above of the office building serves as Horatio Jr.’s profile picture since no photo of him could be found and he was not buried here.)

 This is his obituary from the Wilmington News Journal (June 12, 2004) which shows he had the same nickname as his father and his grandfather’s uncle, Horatio P. Connell.
 That man’s father, George C. Connell, co-founded the Mount Moriah Cemetery Association.
 His life story traces the first footsteps in the cemetery’s long journey.